gordonbates/gordonbates/README.md

 - 👀 I’m interested in full stack development
 - 🌱 I’m currently learning full stack frameworks
 - 💞️ I’m looking to collaborate on small projects
-- 📫 How to reach me gordon_Bates on Instagram
+- 📫 How to reach me? gordon_bates on Instagram

 <!---
 gordonbates/gordonbates is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.